otaviofbrito/discrete-time-event-simulation/README.md

 ### Usage
 The project can be easily built using a Makefile.

+At the root directory, run the following commands:
 ```shell
 # Build project and install dependencies
 make build